 Housing: HOPE maintains two housing programs.
 Domestic violence emergency shelter, and transitional housing.
-The DV shelter can house up to 24 clients, and there are ten transitional housing units.
+The DV shelter can house up to 24 clients, and there are five transitional housing units.

 IDVA Advocacy- HOPE staff accompanies individuals to and from court appointments, explain the Illinois Domestic Violence Act, and assist clients with orders of protection.

 Children’s Advocacy- HOPE provides children’s activities including individual and group counseling, educational recreation, and advocacy.

 Community Advocacy- HOPE staff supports and accompanies clients to other community based social service agencies.

 Counseling- Supportive counseling is offered in both individual and group settings for those affected by domestic violence.

 Community Education- Provides information of family violence and homelessness to community organizations, clubs, and schools.